 Many of the Amex points transfer partners have a 1:1 ratio as indicated in the chart below.

 Amex often has transfer bonuses, which offer a specific percentage increase in the number of points being transferred.
-For example, we transferred Membership Rewards points to JetBlue during a 25% transfer bonus for a last-minute flight to Turks and Caicos.
-This improved the ratio to 1:1 and turned an unfavorable transfer ratio into a favorable one.
+For example, we transferred Membership Rewards points to Iberia during a transfer bonus for premium class award flights to Madrid.
+Normally, 34k Avios one-way, off-peak, we booked lie-flat seats for even fewer Amex Membership Rewards points.

 But, what about in the case of Hilton where Amex points transfer at a 1:2 ratio?
 Start with the math.
 Hilton points worth about half a cent each so 2 Hilton points are still just 1 cent in value, half what an Amex point is worth.

 Lastly, the American-based airline partners, including Delta, JetBlue, and Hawaiian, come with an excise fee of $0.0006 per point to be paid at the time of transfer.

 How long does it take for my American Express points to transfer?